 And thou shall never use cheesey music in one.

-If you follow these simple rules, plus do a bunch of other stuff (which we will outline in this article), then you’ll be able to create a virtual tour video that will do the following….
+If you follow these simple rules, plus do a bunch of other stuff (which we will outline in this article), then you’ll be able to create a real estate virtual tour video that….

-First, your homeowners will absolutely love your capability to use the latest technology for MARKETING their home online!
+…. your homeowners will absolutely love, and they will recognize your capability to use the latest technology for MARKETING their home online…

-Today, it’s a level playing field and your homebuyers and homeowners now have access to virtually all the same information as you have because of websites like Zillow.
+Today, it’s a level playing field and your homebuyers and homeowners now have access to virtually all the same information as you, the Agent, has because of websites like Zillow.

 Homeowners want their home marketed and seen by everyone online.
 This makes sense because they are already online looking at the competition and their neighbors homes.

-They may not know how to sell a home, but they know it needs to be marketed online and your video will prove that you can do this.
+They may not know how to sell a home, but they know it needs to be marketed online and your real estate virtual tour video will help prove that you can do this.

 If you want to be relevant online then you need to produce great content.